.png)

 Accounting firms that see the strongest ROI tend to:

+Many accountants return from industry events energized - but unsure how to turn ideas into day-to-day reality.
 Conversations about faster closes, 'real-time' reporting, and scalable advisory services often lead to the same question: How do we actually make this work inside our firm?
+That is where having the right operational foundation for implementation matters.

 Platforms like Aider help accounting teams operationalize what they learn at conferences by enabling: